HeavenVolkoff/keep-track/README.md

 Keep track of your clock-in and clock-outs from work.

 ## Motivation
-Currently my work offers a very bad website to allow employees to check they clock-ins, clock-outs, hours worked and overtime.
-It constantly calculate hours incorrectly, besides having zero flexibility for people that work on differently schedules.
+Currently my work offers a terrible website to allow employees to check their clock-ins, clock-outs, worked hours and overtime done.
+The problem starts with the fact that it frequently incorrectly calculate worked hours.
+Besides that, the platform has zero flexibility for people who work on flexible schedules.

-So the idea here is to implement a simple to use, and initially very basic, web page that calculates how many hours you worked in a day, and presents this information, alongside you arrival and departure time from work, in a clean manner.
+That said, the idea here is to implement a simple to use, and initially very basic, web page that calculates how many hours you worked in a day and present it, alongside arrival and departure times from work, in a clean manner.

 Also I wanted to learn WebComponents.

 ## Planned features
-+ Add arrival and departure hour for the day
+- [ ] Add arrival and departure hour for the day
-+ Calculate worked hours
+- [ ] Calculate worked hours
-+ Display this information in a clean timeline
+- [ ] Display this information in a clean timeline
-+ Multiple days
+- [ ] Multiple days
-+ Add input for rest hours
+- [ ] Add input for rest hours
-+ Add custom value multiplier to hour in certain ranges
+- [ ] Add custom value multiplier to hour in certain ranges